commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

 ..
 3.3.3  Tag balancing & proper nesting ...........................o

-  If '$config["balance"]' is set to '1', htmLawed (function 'hl_bal()') checks and corrects the input to have properly balanced tags and legal element content (i.e., any element nesting should be valid, and plain text may be present only in the content of elements that allow them).
+  If '$config["balance"]' is set to '1', htmLawed (function 'hl_balance()') checks and corrects the input to have properly balanced tags and legal element content (i.e., any element nesting should be valid, and plain text may be present only in the content of elements that allow them).

   Depending on the value of '$config["keep_bad"]' (see section:- #2.2 and section:- #3.3), illegal content may be removed or neutralized to plain text by converting < and > to entities: